 Further Reading: Hemming Stitches

-How to make a Bandana – Sewing Machine
+3. How to Sew a Bandana with a Machine

 If you have a sewing machine then hemming your bandana is a breeze.